 The redesigned notes retain the same size as previous notes and use similar portraits and historical images to maintain an American look and feel.
 Security features maintained in the enhanced Federal Reserve notes include a portrait watermark visible when held up to a light, two numeric watermarks on the $5s, an enhanced security thread that glows under an ultraviolet light, micro printing, improved color shifting ink that changes color when the note is tilted, and on the newly redesigned $100 notes, a 3-D security ribbon and enhanced, raised printing.
 While the percentage of counterfeit notes in circulation remains small, advances in technology have brought forth an increase in computer generated counterfeit notes.
 United States paper currency is redesigned as a way to protect your hard earned money by staying ahead of advancing technologies and tech-savvy counterfeiters.

-- During Fiscal Year 2014, the BEP delivered approximately 6.6 billion notes to the Federal Reserve, producing approximately 24.8 million notes a day with a face value of approximately $560 million.
+- During Fiscal Year 2015, the BEP delivered approximately 7 billion notes to the Federal Reserve.

 - More than 90 percent of the notes that the BEP delivers each year are used to replace notes already in, or taken out of circulation.